‘AN ADVENTURE IN SPACE AND TIME’

 There are cast playing behind-the-scenes BBC personnel.
 These include Jeff Rawle as associate producer Mervyn Pinfield; Ian Hallard as director Richard Martin and Andrew Woodall as Rex Tucker.

 There are also cameos of real ‘Doctor Who’ stars.
-There’s William Russell; Carole Ann Ford; Jean Marsh; Anneke Wills and Donald Tosh (script editor).
+There’s William Russell; Carole Ann Ford; Jean Marsh; Anneke Wills and script editor Donald Tosh.
 There’s also Toby Hadoke as a BBC bartender.

 It was nice to set some of the drama filmed at the BBC Television Centre in London.
 This is after all where ‘Doctor Who’ started and it’s such a tribute to a place where many classic ‘Doctor Who’ stories were filmed, although many of William Hartnell’s stories were filmed in Lime Grove Studios.